-I received three excellent articles published on otitis in pets.
-The first, covering common causes of this problem you can read here.
-The second, covering treatment options, you can read here, and the third, covering infections that have penetrated deeper into the middle ear is available here.
+My librarians sent me three excellent articles published on otitis in pets to let you read.
+The first, which covers common causes of this problem, you can read here.
+The second, covers treatment options.
+You can read that one here.
+The third, covers infections that have penetrated deeper into your pet's middle ear.
+Read that one here.

 One of the most frequent problems veterinarians see in pets are inflammations and infections of the ear.
 It is the second most common reason that dogs are brought to veterinary hospitals and the seventh most common reason cats are.
 The medical term for this is otitis.
 The first sign of this problem is your pets shaking its head or pawing at its ear.
 Soon it may begin to tip it's head to the most bothersome side.
 With time, the condition often becomes quite painful.